matplotlib/matplotlib/doc/faq/usage_faq.rst

 labeling, ticks, title, and plot legends.
 A *figure* is the container for one or more axes objects.

-Everything in matplotlib is organized in a heirarchy.
-At the top of the heirarchy is the matplotlib state-machine environment.
+Everything in matplotlib is organized in a hierarchy.
+At the top of the hierarchy is the matplotlib state-machine environment.
 This environment is responsible for managing the figures and axes that have been created and modified by you.
 The behavior of the matplotlib environment is similar to MATLAB and therefore should be most familiar to